I would be remiss if I didn't mention where the design of most of this site's UI elements came from.

 The Step/Job stuff starts losing the plot a bit for me -- Why are they folders?
 What is meant by the orange and blue "comet" in Step 3? -- but I love a graph paper background, and the transparent notched frames were a fun challenge.

 Yes, the two sets of window controls are ridiculous (and probably further evidence of AI involvement).
 But it also feels like a touch of whimsical maximalism, so I kept them.
+I even dialed it up by randomizing the FontAwesome icons they display on each pageload.

 Here we use the non-zero winding rule to draw an octagon clockwise, then draw a smaller one counter-clockwise inside it, effectively punching out the inner shape.